-Commencing with the July 1, 1999 to June 30, 2000 contract year and each contract year thereafter, an across-the-board scale adjustment effective 23:59 Hours June 30 of each contract year equal to the disparity between average salaries at Trent and average salaries in the Ontario system based on Statistics Canada data for faculty salaries for the immediately preceding academic year shall be calculated in June of each contract year and paid effective 23:59 Hours June 30 of the contract year.
-For example, in June of 2000 disparity will be calculated on the basis of Statistics Canada data for 1998-1999.
+Commencing with the July 1, 2006 to June 30, 2007 contract year, and each contract year thereafter, an across-the-board scale adjustment equal to the disparity between average salaries at Trent and average salaries in the Ontario system (see 2.1 below), based on Statistics Canada data for faculty salaries for the immediately preceding contract year, shall be calculated in each contract year (see 1.4.2 below) and paid effective July 1 of the contract year.
+For example, in the 2006-2007 contract year, disparity will be calculated on the basis of Statistics Canada data for 2005-2006 and paid effective July 1, 2006.